wangjia184/etcdnet/README.md

 EtcdNet is a .NET client library to access [etcd](https://github.com/coreos/etcd), which is a distributed, consistent key-value store for shared configuration and service discovery.

-* Provides API for key space operations
+* Provides API for all key space operations
 * Support authentication & client-certificate
 * Support etcd cluster & failover
 * Lightweight & zero dependency on other assembly